Tinycl/QtStudy/README.md

 # QtStudy
-Some sample project for Qt Study
+Some sample project for Qt Study.
+Some may lost main.cpp, need to add main.cpp and implentation.